 Golf simulators help you play golf anytime and anywhere in converted, controlled premises without any restrictions on time, place or weather.

-Golf simulators have become one of the favourite pastimes for golfers.
+Golf simulators have become one of the favourite pastimes of golfers.
 Any golfer, be it an amateur or a professional, can use a golf simulator to practice, record and analyze his/her performance through the entire bag from driver to putter.

 One of the best things about golf simulators is that they give you the opportunity to play many world-famous golf courses that you might not have the opportunity or means to play in real life, such as Augusta National.